gregorlarson/secrepo/Crypto.md

     return d[:key_length], d[key_length:key_length+iv_length]
 ```

 Using the same key and iv derivation as openssl has the advantage of compatibility.
-OpenSSL is mature and been around a long time where as SecRepo and PyCrypto are much more recent with smaller design and user communities.
+OpenSSL is mature and has been around a long time where as SecRepo and PyCrypto are much more recent with smaller design and user communities.
 Because a Git repo history can have a very long lifespan, it is valuable that files be accessible with independently developed tools.
 For example, you can decrypt a SecRepo encrypted file with openssl by stripping the
 64 byte header and using the openssl program and gzip:
 ```sh
 dd bs=16 skip=4 if=encrypted_file | openssl aes-256-cbc -nosalt -d | gunzip > clear_file
 ```
 The password you would provide to openssl in the above example is the password you see in
-`{gitdir}/secrepo` or `~/secrepo` or `git-secrepo [-g] export` (without quotations).
+`{gitdir}/secrepo` or `~/.secrepo` or `git-secrepo [-g] export` (without quotations).